Florida Georgia Line, Keith Urban Added as Stagecoach 2018 Headliners

 By Jackson Dodd

-Florida Georgia Line and Keith Urban will join Garth Brooks as the headliners for the Stagecoach 2018 Country Music Festival, which is scheduled for April 27 to 29.
+Announced today was the full line-up for Stagecoach 2018.
+Florida Georgia Line and Keith Urban will join Garth Brooks as the headliners for the Country Music Festival, which is scheduled for April 27 to 29 of next year.

 Related: Garth Brooks to Headline Stagecoach Festival